• Skip to primary navigation

 close up smiling gingerbread men

-No molasses in the house, but you still want to bake gingerbread?
+You have no molasses in the house, but you still want to bake gingerbread?
 This is the recipe you have been looking for!
 Gingerbread cookies without molasses, just some honey and spices, a few other ingredients that you already have in your pantry and you are good to go.

 The result?
-Spicy and beautiful looking gingerbread that you can make together with your kids, a perfect holiday project.
-Or you could try these German Butter Cookies or these Owl Cupcakes, kids love to decorate those as well.
+Spicy and beautiful-looking gingerbread that you can make together with your kids - a perfect holiday project.
+Or you could try these German Butter Cookies or these Owl Cupcakes; kids love to decorate those as well.

 one gingerbread men on the table

-Why love this recipe?
+๐ŸŽ„Why will you love this recipe?

 • It is perfectly spiced so that both grown-ups and children can enjoy the cookies.
-Regular gingerbread made with molasses it is often too much for kids.
+Regular gingerbread made with molasses is often too much for kids.

-• The gingerbread cookies will not spread AT ALL during baking.
+• The dough is so easy to roll and cut, and the gingerbread cookies will not spread AT ALL during baking.

 • They can be decorated with colored icing pens.
 This way, you will not be bothered with making some extra royal icing or regular icing.

-Most gingerbread recipes I know require molasses, golden syrup or a combination of the two.
-Well, I never have molasses or golden syrup in the house, unless I specifically buy them to make a recipe.
+Most gingerbread recipes I know require molasses, golden syrup, or a combination of the two.
+Well, I never have molasses or golden syrup in the house unless I specifically buy them to make a recipe.

 And what happens with the leftovers?
 They gather dust for months and months...
 I might use a little in one recipe or another, but I never seem to actually empty one of those jars... a waste!